netlify/netlify-statuskit/README.md

 ### Creating new incidents

 Adding incidents to your status page is as simple as adding a new document to the incidents collection.
-Create a new incident using Hugo with a command like this:
+Create a new incident using Hugo with a command like this as of Hugo v0.24:

 ```
 cd site